vickybwu/UFC-1-App/README.md

 # UFC Fighter Data Shiny App
-Marcus scraped the data from Fox Sports I built the App
+Data is scraped from Fox Sports

 The scraped data is stored in the "ufcbasics.csv" file